1963 Pacific hurricane season: Tropical Storm Jennifer–Katherine

 Tropical Storm Jennifer–Katherine moved through the Eastern Pacific in mid-September.
 It moved northward, and hit Baja California on September 18, bringing heavy rain to Southern California.
 A total of 6.5 in fell in the mountains of southern California from the storm.
 The storm had two names operationally because the NHC had assumed that Jennifer dissipated and that Katherine was a new storm, but reanalysis revealed that it was one storm.

 Tropical Storm Irah

 Irah peaked at a tropical storm and made a direct hit on Hawaii as a tropical depression.

 Tropical Storm Lillian

 Tropical Storm Lillian paralleled the Mexican coast.
 It was originally moving to the north-west, but turned to the west-northeast on September 28, before making landfall on Western Mexico as a tropical storm.

 Hurricane Mona

-Hurricane Mona hit western Mexico on October 19.
+Hurricane Mona hit western Mexico on October 18.

 Storm names

-The following names were used for named storms that formed in the eastern Pacific in 1963.
-No names were retired from this list.
-This is a part of list 2, which was used from 1960–1965.
-Names that were not assigned are marked in gray.
+The following names were used for tropical storms that formed in the North Pacific Ocean east of 140°W during 1963.
+The names came from a series of four rotating lists.
+Names were used one after the other without regard to year, and when the bottom of one list was reached, the next named storm received the name at the top of the next list.

+Had any tropical storms formed in the North Pacific between 140°W and the International Date Line in 1963, their names would have been drawn from the Western Pacific typhoon naming list.